A machine learning approach to infer the accreted stellar mass fractions of central galaxies in the TNG100 simulation: Results

+For the low-mass sample, the top eight most important individual features are similar to those of the full sample, except that $\mu$ now becomes the third most important individual feature, i.e., its ranking is significantly higher than those in the full and high-mass samples.
+In addition, the rankings of galaxy concentration, $C_\mathrm{3D}$, and halo spin, $J_\mathrm{halo}$, increase, but the importances of a few global features such as $M_r$, $M_i$, $r_\mathrm{half,halo}$ and $V_\mathrm{max,halo}$ decrease compared with those in the full and high-mass samples.

-In our results, $J_\mathrm{halo}$ is ranked 12-th and 5-th for the high and low-mass samples, respectively.
-This is perhaps because, on average, low-mass satellite galaxies are hosted by more massive dark matter haloes before infall \citep[e.g.][]{2010MNRAS.404.1111G}.
+On average, the fraction of dark matter is more dominant for low-mass satellite galaxies before infall \citep[e.g.][]{2010MNRAS.404.1111G}.
 For a similar amount of growth in stellar mass, the growth in the host dark matter halo is stronger for low-mass galaxies, hence a stronger change in the specific angular momentum of the host halo.
 This probably explains why $J_\mathrm{halo}$ has a higher importance ranking than a few other global halo/galaxy features for the low-mass sample.

-The left panel of Figure~\ref{fig:prediction} shows the predicted values of $f_{\mathrm{acc}}$ versus their true values for galaxies in the test sample.
-The OOB score is 92.80\%.
-The $f_\mathrm{acc}=f_\mathrm{acc,true}$ diagonal line goes well through the data points, indicating no apparent systematic bias.
-To quantify the scatter, we adopt the root-mean-square error (RMSE):